This is a reference manual for SolveSpace. It is not intended as an introduction to the program; for that, see the tutorials.

 To create a closed curve (technically, a "periodic spline"), start by creating the curve as usual, left-clicking to create additional on-curve points.
 Then hover the mouse over the first point in the curve, and left-click.
 The curve will be converted to a periodic spline, which will be C2 continuous everywhere, including at that first point.

-This entity is defined by two points, at the top left and bottom left of the text.
-The distance between the points determines the height of the text; the angle of the line between them determines the orientation of the text, and their position determines the text's position.
+This entity is defined by four points, at each corner of the text.
+The distance between the points determines the height and width of the text; the angle of the line between them determines the orientation of the text, and their position determines the text's position.

 To create the text, choose Sketch → Text in TrueType Font.
 Then left-click the top left point of the text.
 The bottom right point of the text is now being dragged; left-click again to place it.